jessbudd/Developer-Notes/README.md

 # My Tricks & Notes

-This repo is a list a list of hacks, work arounds and tricks I'd like to keep handy for future reference.
+This repo is a list of hacks, work arounds and tricks to keep handy for future reference.

 ##IE HACKS
 ###Word Breaks